 Make-up exams are administered at the instructor's convenience, typically within 48 hours of the original exam or as soon as medically allowed and may be scheduled without consulting students.
-Makeup exams typically are somewhat similar to classroom exams, although make up exams may consist of more free response, essay and calculation questions or vary point distribution between question types.
-Instructors retain the right to offer completely multiple choice question or completely essay question makeup exams.
+Makeup exams typically consist of essay and calculation questions but instructors retain the right to offer multiple choice makeup exams or exams of mixed formats.